amytildazhang/League-of-Legends/README.md

   To help address this, Riot released a new "damage rating" statistic which calculated percent difference from expected damage for each player in each game.
 The statistic is damage to champs per minute, adjusted for champion, game result, and time spent around enemies.
 I compare Riot's damage rating to mine and make the argument for why "game result" is a poor adjustment to make, and why "gold spent" should be accounted for.

+    - `Project_Description.md`
+      More detailed description of the damage rating model, my argument, and graphs of output.

     - `dmg_rating.R`
       Main code to implement Riot's model vs mine.
 Outputs graphs and CSV files.